afeniki/Customer-Churn-Analysis-for-Telecom-Company/README.md

 ## Project Overview

-Customer churn—the loss of clients or subscribers—is a critical challenge in the telecom industry.
+Customer churn—the loss of clients or subscribers is a critical challenge in the telecom industry.
 By analyzing historical customer data, this project aims to answer key questions:

 * Which customers are most likely to churn?
 * At what point they're likely to leave